The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 8 mins read

-When a driver fails a DOT drug test, they must complete the RTD process before returning to safety-sensitive duties.
+When a driver fails a DOT drug test, they must complete the return to duty process before resuming their safety-sensitive duties.

-Now that we’re all returning to work from our celebratory holiday breaks, you may unfortunately find yourself dealing with positive alcohol or DOT drug test results from your safety-sensitive employees.
+Now that we’re taking celebratory holiday breaks, you may unfortunately find yourself dealing with positive alcohol or DOT drug test results from your safety-sensitive employees.

 We’ve covered what to do when you’re faced with different situations involving a non-negative drug test result, but what happens when the employee who produced it is ready to go back to work?

-They must first complete what’s known as the return-to-duty (RTD) and follow-up testing process.
+They must first complete what’s known as the return-to-duty and follow-up testing process.

 Read on to make sure you’re prepared in the event any of your CDL drivers test positive for drugs or alcohol now or in the future, and get the solutions to these common concerns: